Nationality and residency requirements for EMA

 If you decide to stay on at school or go to a further education college in Northern Ireland, you may be able to get the Education Maintenance Allowance (EMA) if you:

-- are a UK national; or
+- are a UK national

-- are an Irish Citizen; or
+- are an Irish Citizen

-- have settled status; or
+- have settled status

-If you have been granted certain types of leave to remain in the UK by the Home Office and meet all other eligibility criteria, you will normally be eligible for EMA.
+If you have been granted certain types of leave to stay in the UK by the Home Office and meet all other eligibility criteria, you will normally be eligible for EMA.
 For more details on your specific type of leave contact the Education Maintenance Allowance helpline.

-Similarly, EMA may be available to certain non-UK family members, children of Swiss nationals, children of Turkish workers, or frontier workers under specific circumstances.
+EMA may be available to certain non-UK family members, children of Swiss nationals, children of Turkish workers, or frontier workers under specific circumstances.
 For more details or if you think this may apply to you contact the Education Maintenance Allowance helpline.